Juneteenth invites community to dance, paint

 This year’s celebration featured information and resource booths to spread information in the community.

-Those with booths included Illinois Humanities, the Coles County Health Department, PFLAG (a LGBTQ+ support organization), CASA of East Central Illinois (a non-profit for abused and neglected children), Black, Indigenous, People of Color (BIPOC) for Better Birth and the Sexual Assault Counseling and Information Services (SACIS).
+Those with booths included Illinois Humanities, the Coles County Health Department, PFLAG (a LGBTQ+ support organization), CASA of East Central Illinois (a nonprofit for abused and neglected children), Black, Indigenous, People of Color (BIPOC) for Better Birth, and Sexual Assault Counseling and Information Services (SACIS).

 Free food was provided by Black-owned businesses Revival City Doughnuts, Zesty Wingz Chicken & Fish and Wood N’ Hog BBQ.
 Rural King also provided popcorn, water and chips.